jeongho9413/calibped/README.md

 ### Camera calibration

-Estimate camera intrinsics along with distortions.
+Estimate the camera intrinsics and distortion coefficients.
-See [this page](https://github.com/jeongho9413/camera-calibration), how to estimate them.
+See the instructions on [this page](https://github.com/jeongho9413/camera-calibration).

 ### LiDAR-camera calibration